jodreen/jodreen.github.io/about.md

             </div>

             <div class="project-desc">
                 First place for <a href="http://cmyk.innovativedesign.club/" target="_blank">CMYK Designathon</a>.
 The prompt was to design a campaign that increases public awareness for California water conservation.
+We decided to build a website.
+Worked on assets.
                 <!-- <a href="http://savethebae.herokuapp.com/" target="_blank"><img class="desaturate" src="{{ site.baseurl }}/images/SaveTheBae.png" alt="Save The Bae"></a> -->

             </div>